dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 Renaming Tables

-You can rename the entire table using the RENAME command:
+You can rename the entire table using the `RENAME` command:

 ```sql
 RENAME TABLE People TO Users;
 ```

-> :warning: This will rename the table People to Users.
+> :warning: This will rename the table `People` to `Users`.

 &nbsp;